-Scammers usually steal photos from other people to use in their profiles, and will try and dodge requests to video chat or meet up in person.
+You may think that you have a face to put to the name if your online beau has a profile picture.
+But scammers usually steal photos from other people to use on their profiles and will always try to dodge requests to video chat or meet up in person.

 Have you ever spoken to them?

-They could try and claim that this is because they’re working overseas, for example in the army, on an oil rig or as a diplomat.
-These are common occupations for a scammer, as it gives them an excuse for why they can’t have a chat on the phone with you.
+Usually, they’ll claim that this is because they’re working overseas, for example in the army, on an oil rig or as a diplomat.
+These are common jobs for a scammer to use, as it gives them an excuse for why they can’t speak to you on the phone.